ZenoWang1999/HPC_Project/README.md

 3. `IMDB Dataset.csv`: The dataset used for sentiment analysis, containing 50,000 movie reviews and their corresponding sentiment labels.
 4. `preprocessed_data.csv`: The dataset of the original data after preprocessing, such as word segmentation.
 5. `preprocess.py`: The script for preprocessing the original dataset.
 Data preprocessing is only used for local execution and not for HPC execution.
 If you want to train the model, please directly use `train_optimized.sbatch`.
+6. `mixed_precision.py`: The predefined function for training the model with mixed precision.
-6. `original_model.py`: The script for training the original model without any optimization.
+7. `original_model.py`: The script for training the original model without any optimization.
-7. `train.sbatch`: The script for training the original model on the HPC environment.
+8. `train.sbatch`: The script for training the original model on the HPC environment.
-8. `optimized_model.py`: The script for training the optimized model with data prefetching and mixed-precision models.
+9. `optimized_model.py`: The script for training the optimized model with data prefetching and mixed-precision models.
-9. `train_optimized.sbatch`: The script for training the optimized model on the HPC environment.
+10. `train_optimized.sbatch`: The script for training the optimized model on the HPC environment.
-10. `Final Report.pdf`: The final report of the project, including the methodology, results, and conclusions.
+11. `result` folder: The results of experiments, including the training speed and accuracy of the original and optimized models.

 ## Instructions for Use
 1. Clone the repository to your HPC.